A closer look at possible causes, symptoms and treatments of anorexia

 Anorexia nervosa is often found in younger populations, specifically recognized in girls aged 15 to 18.
 It can also occur in older populations, and can often be seen as an issue in the lives of celebrities.
 “Manorexia” is a term that has been penned to describe men with anorexia.
 That being said, anorexia is found in people of all genders, ages, body types, and economical status.

 What causes anorexia?

 While an exact cause can be difficult to determine, anorexia nervosa is generally caused by a combination of genetic and environmental factors.
 Anorexia nervosa is also a psychological disorder, where people, who develop this disorder, tend to have certain personality types, such as perfectionism, neuroticism and low self-esteem.
-Recently. studies have reported a connection between body image issues and popular culture that have been pervasive direct link between the two.
+Recently, studies have reported a connection between body image issues and popular culture where there has been a pervasive, direct link between the two.

 Other Common Causes

 Some people with anorexia nervosa may show off their weight loss with revealing or tight-fitting clothing, but not everyone is comfortable showing off their bodies.
 Another common practice is to wear baggy clothing to cover up the amount of weight they have lost, to stay warm (less body fat means less insulation for body temperature regulation), or in shame of their bodies.
 Remember, not every skinny person is dealing with an eating disorder and people of all body types can be struggling with anorexia.
 Other warning signs include:

 Using ritualistic eating patterns, such as cutting food into tiny pieces, eating alone, and/or hiding food

 Withdrawal from social situations, especially those involving food